springfall2008/batpred/docs/what-does-predbat-do.md

 * **Charge** - The battery charges from the grid and the grid also covers any load.
 Solar power will also be used to charge the battery.
 * **Charge Freeze** - The current battery level is held and the grid/solar covers any load.
 Solar power will also be used to charge the battery.
+* **Hold Charge** - A type of charge where the target % is the same as the current %, effectively the same as a charge freeze (but without being explicitly selected)
+* **No Charge** - A charge where the target % is lower than the current battery level so there will be no charging unless the usage is unexpectedly high.

 * **Discharge** - A force discharge slot where the battery is exported to the grid.
 The battery covers the load.
 Any solar generated will be exported.
 * **Discharge Freeze** - A slot where the battery covers the load but charging is disabled, thus any solar generated will be exported.